 To recover a deleted collection, do the following:

-If you're on a free plan, you can also select the collection, and then select Restore.
+You can also click the collection, and then select Restore.

 Choose the workspace where you'd like to restore the collection.